ekutner/home-connect-async/README.md

 This SDK is was not created by BSH and is not affiliated with it in any way.

 # License
-This SDK is licensed under the MIT license
+This SDK is licensed under the MIT license.